 Kevin Clark loves the art of oral advocacy and it shows.

 Kevin has successfully argued hundreds of motions and tried several jury trials in state and federal courts throughout Alabama and across the country.
 He is a frequent speaker at national legal conferences and seminars hosted by the Defense Research Institute (DRI), The Trial Network and other legal organizations.
 He also regularly speaks for local schools and civic organizations, and routinely preaches for churches across the country.

-Kevin’s legal practice spans a wide variety of civil litigation matters, including catastrophic injury, product liability, toxic torts, employment discrimination and consumer fraud.
+Kevin’s legal practice spans a wide variety of civil litigation matters, including catastrophic injury, product liability, toxic torts, medical malpractice, employment discrimination and consumer fraud.
 Kevin also has significant experience defending clients in class action litigation.
 In addition to litigating cases, he provides training and consulting services for his employment law clients.

 Before joining the firm, Kevin clerked for Judge Bernice B. Donald of the U.S. District Court for the Western District of Tennessee.
 The experience of researching legal issues and writing opinions allowed him to further refine and hone the research and writing skills he developed in law school.
 Moreover, the opportunity to consult with a federal district court judge about the lawyers appearing before her helped Kevin develop an appreciation for the intangible aspects of persuading judges, communicating with courts and portraying his clients in the most favorable light during litigated disputes.